Occupational therapy: The Kent Centre for Pain Medicine and Neuromodulation

 Ask your GP, nurse, or other health or social care professional to refer you to an occupational therapist.
 To find an occupational therapist in your area, visit the Royal College of Occupational Therapists web site.

-For leisure, learning, living, or working, occupational therapy helps people to live life their way
+Occupational therapy helps people to live life their way

 Further information